emartech/librato-api/README.md

 For a full description of the Librato API see the official [Librato API](https://www.librato.com/docs/api/) documentation.

+At the moment support for the following sections is implemented:
+Authentication, Pagination, Metrics, Spaces, Charts, Alerts, Services, Sources.

+Explicit support for the following sections is missing:
+Annotations, API Tokens, Jobs, Snapshots and Measurements Beta.
+This is easy to fix, pull requests are welcome.

 ## Examples
+    // the package is a ready to use client,

-    // uses LIBRATO_USER and LIBRATO_TOKEN in the process'es environment
+    // using LIBRATO_USER and LIBRATO_TOKEN from the process environment
     const libratoApi = require('librato-api')

-    libratoApi.getMetrics()
+    // create a client with custom config const LibratoApi = require('librato-api').LibratoAPI
+    const libratoApi = new LibratoAPI({ auth: { user: '...', pass: '...' }, logger: ... })

-        .then(console.log)  // all methods return Promises
+    // all methods return Promises
+    libratoApi.getMetrics().then(console.log)

-    libratoApi.getMetrics({ qs: { offset: 200, limit: 100 } })
+    // most methods support an options object which is passed to request-promise libratoApi.getMetrics({ qs: { offset: 200, limit: 100 } })

-    libratoApi.getAllPaginated(librato.getMetrics)
+    // iterates over pagination
+    libratoApi.getAllMetrics()

+    // get a metric definition
     libratoApi.getMetric('router.bytes')

-    libratoApi.getMetric('router.bytes', { qs: { start_time: date1, end_time: date2 }})
+    // for named metric, retrieve time series data for given time frame libratoApi.getMetric('router.bytes', { qs: { start_time: date1, end_time: date2 }})

+    // update metric definition
     libratoApi.putMetric('customers', { 'period': 3600 })

-    // assuming co()
-    const myspace = yield libratoApi.findSpaceByName('myspace')
+    // use custom space finder (getSpace requires id) libratoApi.findSpaceByName('myspace')

-    libratoApi.putChart(myspace.id, mychartId, mychart)
+    // update chart definition in a space libratoApi.putChart(myspace.id, mychartId, mychart)

-    // not everything is explicitly supported yet, but you can do generic requests like this libratoApi.apiRequest(['alerts', 123], { name: 'myalert', ... }, { method: 'PUT' })
+    // not everything is explicitly supported yet, but generic api requests are easy to do libratoApi.apiRequest(['annotation', 'backup'], { method: 'PUT', body: { ... } })

 ## CLI Tool